ooker777/docs-1/docs/Plugin/Settings/Per files settings.md

       - `false` or `keep` : Leave as in Obsidian (default)
       - `true` or `remove` : Remove the embeded link (replace to empty string the ![[]] or ![]())
       - `links` : Convert to markdown links (remove the `!` before the link).
+      - `bake` : Include the contents of the embed.
+Support block, heading, and entire file.
+Based on the plugin [easy-bake](https://github.com/mgmeyers/obsidian-easy-bake).
+File are included as is, without markdown or html specificities.
     - `char` : Add a character(s) before the embedded links.
 Used only if you set the `remove` key to `links`.

 3. `Attachment` : allow per-file settings for attachments (images, pdfs, sound, video… Any attachment supported by Obsidian)